Your Dog's Breed Was Designed to Do a Job. That Explains Everything.

 Show lines are bred for appearance and temperament.
 They still have instincts, but dialed down.
 A show-line Golden Retriever is still a retriever, but they won't lose their mind if you don't throw a ball for an hour.

-If you're a regular person who works 8 hours a day, a show-line dog from a reputable breeder is almost always the better fit.
+If you're a regular person who works 8 hours a day, a show-line dog from a reputable breeder is often the better fit.
 Working dogs need working homes.

 Frequently Asked Questions